 How you can help

 Outlined below are some ways you can help.
 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.
 Please be lovely to all other community members.

-If you respond to an issue you will get notified by email of any new responses, you can reply to that email to reply in the thread.
+If you respond to an issue you will be notified by email of any new responses.
+You can reply to that email to reply in the thread.
 If you are interested in a certain discussion but do not want to post, use the ‘subscribe’ button.

 Resolving these issues is a community effort as well, so be sure to clearly describe what you mean as others might not have the same context that you have.

 - Only single barrelled issues (no X and Y issues)

 - No negations in the issue title

 - The issue title should be self-contained (related to remark above)